terrylinooo/shieldon/README.md

 });
 ```

+Note:
-The HTTP method `POST` and `GET` both should be applied to your website.
+- The HTTP method `POST` and `GET` both should be applied to your website.
+- `POST` method is needed for solving CAPTCHA by users who were temporarily blocked.

 ## Concepts